demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 ### Playbooks
 - **Rapid Breach Response - Set Incident Info**<br/>
-    This playbook sets up the Rapid Breach Response Incident Info tab.
-(Available from Cortex XSOAR 6.0.0).
-- **Set RapidBreachResponse Incident Info**<br/>
     This playbook presents the following information in the layout:
-    - Playbook description - The playbook description should be provided also as an input for the layout processing and provided as an input to the **Set RapidBreachResponse Incident Info** sub-playbook.
+    - The Playbook description - The playbook description should be provided also as an input for the layout processing and provided as an input to the **Set RapidBreachResponse Incident Info** sub-playbook.
-    - Source Of indicators - The collected indicator sources are provided using the **ParseHTMLIndicators** script output.
+    - The Source of the indicators - The collected indicator sources are provided using the **ParseHTMLIndicators** script output.
-    - Count Total Indicators - The total number of collected indicators.
+    - The Sum of Total Indicators collected - The total number of collected indicators.
 The input should take all indicators and use **Unique** and then **Count** transformers.

 ### Incident Fields